drolsonmi/math2040/Lectures/2040_12_NormalDistributions.md

-# Lecture 12: Distribution Probabilities
+# Lecture 12: Normal Distribution

 Resources for this lecture:
 * Desmos, show a normal distribution with cdf